-->

 Apparently the root can also mean cutting or separating something as in cutting a twig, or a woman separating from her husband, or a business partnership being severed.
 Finally, it can mean to cure.
 Some of the prayers addressed to Al-Baari are clearly based on this last meaning.meaning.

 So where do I go to think about this name, with all these bits and pieces of insight, some of which contradict each other?
-I ended up writing a poem.
-My apologies to any Muslim readers, but for me to pray this one with integrity, I need to be more explicit about Jesus than I usually am in these posts.
+I ended up writing a poem, and not a song.

 Al-Baari